VamshiKrishna-jillela/Crop-Prediction-Engine/README.md

 ## Trained Model Deployment Process

-To deploy this RNN LSTM model on your Server/Machine and access its predictions through an HTTP API request, follow the instructions below.
+To deploy this RNN LSTM models on your Server/Machine and access its predictions through an HTTP API request, follow the instructions below.

 ## Setting up the Environment